 How Can I Qualify for Social Security Disability?

-If you meet the regulations established by the SSA for disability benefits, a Las Vegas disability lawyer will be able to prove that you are unable to work for at least 12 months due to illness, disease, injury or a physical or mental disability.
+If you meet the regulations established by the SSA for disability benefits, a Las Vegas disability lawyer will be able to prove that you are legally disabled and unable to work for at least 12 months due to illness, disease, injury or a physical or mental disability.
 They will then file a Social Security Disability/SSI disability claim on your behalf after gathering the information needed to make a case for your claim.

 The steps to make a disability claim include:

 - Gathering your medical records and corresponding evidence to be able to back up the assertion that you are unable to work.
 This will also require contacting your physicians/hospitals/medical services to acquire medical records and medical reports about you.